Granville Egerton: First World War

 Oh my God, what a life this is!
 I shall want a six months' rest cure if I survive it, and please God no more soldiering for me again.
 A garden and the cultivation of flowers is what I look forward to.

+Egerton, removed by Hamilton and replaced in command of the 52nd by Major General Herbert Lawrence, went on to be a base commandant on 22 September and was director of infantry at the War Office in London on 16 April 1916, taking over the role from Major General Vesey John Dawson.

+Postwar years

-Egerton went on to be director of infantry at the War Office in April 1916 and then retired with the rank of major general in 1919.
-In August 1921 he succeeded Lieutenant General Sir David Henderson as colonel of the Highland Light.
+He then retired with the rank of major general in 1919.

+In August 1921 he succeeded Lieutenant General Sir David Henderson as colonel of the Highland Light Infantry.